The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 Coronavirus (COVID-19): The guidance detailing normal practice set out in this Practice Note may be affected by measures concerning process and procedure in the civil courts that have been introduced as a result of the coronavirus (COVID-19) pandemic.
 In particular note the following:

-if you need to physically attend court for a hearing or to use the counter services, check first if the court is open as only priority courts remain open at present—see: LNB News 27/03/2020 63—Coronavirus (COVID-19)—Priority courts remain open to ensure access to justice
+court closures—if you need to physically attend court for a hearing or to use the counter services, check if the court is open or whether any special procedures are in place—see court and tribunal finder service for court details

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.